-This section gives a brief overview of the C language extensions available in the compilers.
-The compilers provide a wide set of extensions, so to help you to find the extensions required by your application, the extensions are grouped according to their expected usefulness.
+This section gives a brief overview of the C language extensions available in the compiler.
+The compiler provides a wide set of extensions, so to help you to find the extensions required by your application, the extensions are grouped according to their expected usefulness.
 In short, this means: